 I used to make turkey chili all the time when my kids were living at home.
 Actually, I would rotate between beef chili and turkey chili and my kids could never even tell the difference.
-My husband and I loved the turkey chili best because it’s lighter and healthier than beef chili.
+My husband and I have always loved the turkey chili best because it's lighter and healthier than beef chili.

 Chili is one of the most comforting meals I know of.
-Simple ingredients simmer together for a simply yet satisfying meal.
+Simple ingredients simmer together for a gloriously satisfying meal.

 See recipe box below for ingredient amounts and full recipe instructions.